 My new doctor in Puerto Rico was fine giving me the same prescriptions, however at some point she asked if I wanted to take something natural and that wouldn’t damage my organs.
 She even said she was confident after the governor was out of office, the incoming one would approve marijuana for—at minimum—medical use.

-I explained that I had a history of addiction, not my own, but my late mother and both my brothers struggle(d) with addiction.
-I feared drugs that had higher risks of addiction, even if the ones I was currently taking (Vicodin, Tramadol and more recently Neurontin) weren’t as effective.
+I explained that I had a history of addiction, not my own, but my late mother and both my brothers struggle(d) with alcoholism.
+I feared drugs that had higher risks of addiction, even if the ones I was currently taking (Vicodin and more recently Tramadol) weren’t as effective.
 I also explained very emphatically that pot was a gateway to more dangerous drugs like cocaine and heroin.
 She asked me to explain.
 I told her about my family.

 I grew up surrounded by addiction.
 My mother was an alcoholic who never admitted to being one, so she never sought help.
 Although I hadn’t known it at the time, my mother was what is known as a functioning alcoholic.